MAKEroanoke/makeroanoke.org/site/content/_posts/2025-10-24-community-meeting-on-november-20.md

 ---
 ![](/assets/images/2.png)

-MAKE Roanoke hosts a community meeting on the fourth Thursday of each month at our location: 128 Albemarle Ave SE, Unit B in Roanoke!
+MAKE Roanoke's Community Meeting for November and December will be held on the THIRD Thursday to accommodate the holidays (instead of the usual fourth thursday).
+They will still be at our location: 128 Albemarle Ave SE, Unit B in Roanoke!

 Come hang out with makers of all crafts from our community, get updates from Roanoke's own non-profit community makerspace, and bring that cool project you're working on for maker show and tell!